mend/renovate-ce-ee/docs/gitlab.md

 #### Webhook handler

-Renovate Pro also supports a webserver to listen for webhooks received from GitLab.
+Renovate Pro also supports a webserver to listen for system webhooks received from GitLab.

-In particular, Renovate looks for:
+In particular, Renovate checks webhooks for:

+  - Projects it has just been added to
   - Commits to `master` branch for "important" files such as `package.json` and `renovate.json`
   - Any commits made to Renovate's branches
   - Closing or merging of Renovate PRs